top of page

 Consent also applies to photography:

 Anybody who is identifiable in a photo you take has to be asked for consent.
-Consent for publishing a photo publicly, especially on social media, has to be explicitly given.
+Consent for publishing a photo publicly, especially on social media, has to be given explicitly.

 Important Information on